Any form of registration/ notes/ reported numbers, texts, pictures and sounds that have been generated during research projects.

 Licencing datasets is completed once uploaded into a data archive.
 Read about licencing here.

-Archiving big data:
+Archiving big data sets:

 - National e-Infrastructure for Research Data (NIRD).
 Is operated by UNINETT/ Sigma2.